 As adopted by the Redistricting Advisory Committee (RAC) at their Jan.
 18 meeting, the group established criteria to use when selecting Board of Supervisors districts and voting precinct names that should be considered for renaming.

-The committee is not proposing new names, only making recommendations to the Board of Supervisors on which districts and precincts should be renamed.
+The committee wasn't tasked to propose new names, only make recommendations to the Board of Supervisors on which districts and precincts should be renamed.

 The steps in which a district or precinct name would be considered for committee discussion is as follows: